 Selection and training

-The German Armed Forces do not disclose any information on the number of Kommando Spezialkräfte Marine operators.
-According to various reports, it goes about 130 men (only men can serve in KSM).
+The German Armed Forces do not disclose information on the number of Kommando Spezialkräfte Marine operators.
+According to various reports, about 130 men (only men can serve in KSM).

 Training